Certified Master of Career Services (CMCS)

 Those who do not pass their first attempt at the CMCS scenarios may retest with a new question or questions within one month.
 If the retest is also unsuccessful, the applicant must wait one year to reapply.

 Once awarded a credential, the certificant must pay an annual fee of $40.00.
 The certification will be in effect for a three (3) year period.
-The certificant must complete thirty (30) continuing education clock hours (CECH) in career development by the end of this 3-year period (essentially 10 hours per year).
-During this 3-year period, your online record will be available to you, so that you can log your CECH.
-At the end of this period, you will be notified that it is time to renew and have an opportunity to add any CECH you may need.
-Recertification will be automatic if fees are paid annually and sufficient clock hours have been earned.
+The certificant must complete thirty (30) continuing education contact hours in career development by the end of this 3-year period (essentially 10 hours per year).
+During this 3-year period, your online record will be available to you, so that you can log your continuing education activity.
+At the end of this period, you will be notified that it is time to renew and have an opportunity to add any continuing education hours you may need.
+Recertification will be automatic if fees are paid annually and sufficient hours have been earned.

 Here are a few tips to help you through the online credential application process: